 Paul Acket Award

-Julian Lage is the winner of the Paul Acket Award 2019.
-This prize is granted annually by the festival and presented to an artist deserving wider recognition for their extraordinary musicianship.
+The Paul Acket Award is granted annually and presented to an artist deserving wider recognition for their extraordinary musicianship.
 This year pianist and composer Kris Davis is the winner of this special prize.